digiltd/oh-rtd-test/Linux---OS-X.md

 openHAB comes with a built-in user interface.
 It works on all webkit-based browsers like Chrome, Safari, etc. Point your browser to `http://localhost:8080/openhab.app?sitemap=yourname` and you should be looking at your sitemap.

+### Paths
+- openHAB engine is installed in /usr/share/openhab.
+- Configuration is located at /etc/openhab

 ## Upgrade
 Changed configuration files will be retained even on upgrades!